SYOP200/Flipper-Zero-Downloads/Apps/readme.md

 ## Aplications
 Plugins from many different developers. <br>
 If an app does not work properly, report it as an issue so we can fix it accordingly.
+## How they work
+Applications go right into the `apps` folder in your SD card. <br>
+These apps can allow you to do things that you cound not do before on your Flipper Zero.
 ## List
 Bluetooth- UberGuidoZ:Flipper <br>
 Infrared- UberGuidoZ:Flipper <br>